Montana Man Admits to $43 Million in Cross-Border Fraud

 Todd Capser, 47, took the money from a company media identified as Third Eye Capital Corp. and attempted to con another nine institutions in a scheme that included telling the companies about his daughters’ fake cancer diagnosis.

 For over three years Capser posed as a legitimate businessman seeking investments in oil and chemical tankers, according to US Attorney Geoffrey S. Berman.
-He sought around $50 million from each of the 10 institutions he targeted, only managing to coerce the $43 million with which he purchased the tankers.
+He sought around $50 million from each of the 10 institutions he targeted, but only managed to coerce the $43 million with which he purchased the tankers.

 Capser admits to fraudulently obtaining documents, forging documents, and creating fake emails in his quest to defraud the institutions.